Interior secretary: `Unacceptable' to mine near famed swamp

 “I strongly recommend that the State of Georgia not move ahead with approval for this proposed mine in order to ensure that the swamp and refuge are appropriately protected,” Haaland wrote.

-Haaland’s letter, dated Nov.
-22, makes her the highest-ranking U.S. government official to speak out against the mining proposal.
+The letter, dated Nov.
+22, makes Haaland the highest-ranking U.S. government official to speak out against the proposal.
 Her department oversees the U.S. Fish and Wildlife Service, which manages the Okefenokee refuge.

+Twin Pines President Steve Ingle accused Haaland of “weaponizing the regulatory process” with a “non-fact-based” appeal that ignores findings by the company’s consultant scientists that it can mine on the land in question without harming the swamp.

+“The attempts to distort the truth and shut down this project get more desperate as we get closer to a permit,” Ingle said in a statement Wednesday.
+He added: “We have followed the regulatory process in good faith from the beginning with an abundance of science demonstrating provable methodologies and will continue to do so.”

 Haaland’s appeal to Georgia officials comes after the federal government relinquished oversight of the proposed Twin Pines mine.
 That left regulators with the Georgia Environmental Protection Division as the sole decision-makers on whether the project moves forward.

-Twin Pines President Steve Ingle has insisted his company can mine the site, which includes 556 acres (225 hectares) of wetlands, without harming the swamp.

-Government scientists have been skeptical.
-In February 2019, the Fish and Wildlife Service wrote that the proposed mine could pose “substantial risks” to the swamp, including its ability to hold water.
-Some impacts, it said, “may not be able to be reversed, repaired, or mitigated for.”
+Government scientists from the Fish and Wildlife Service wrote in 2019 that the proposed mine could pose “substantial risks” to the swamp, including its ability to hold water.
+Some impacts, they said, “may not be able to be reversed, repaired, or mitigated for.”

 “We are not alone in this assessment,” Haaland wrote, saying that other experts “have also raised the alarm about the threat that this type of mining activity in this area poses to the swamp.”